shilab/TRUHiC/README.md

 ## Getting started
 Codes for the main experimental analysis are provided in the <code>Models.zip</code> and <code>Experiments</code>folder with instructions included in a readme file inside.
 All required input files for a demo can be found in the <code><b>Data</b></code> folder zipped and can be extracted using the 7zip tool.

-**Please ignore the following instructions for running the experiments at this point**

-To get started, users can download the scripts and run them on their local machines.
-To run this on the HPC, after connecting to the user's HPC account, install the libraries as suggested in the Getting Started section.
-The user can run the same code on their HPC server.
-XXX

 ### Installation
 TRUHiC can be downloaded by
 ```